 Clu Gulager was cast at the last minute as Burt.
 As a direct result of this, Gulager wasn't involved in a two week rehearsal process all the other cast members participated in and came into the movie cold.

-The band 45 Grave recorded the 'zombie version' of the song "Party Time" for the movie's soundtrack, which mentions the events of the film.
+There are two versions of the song "Party Time" by the band "45 Grave".
+The band recorded the 'zombie version' of their song for the movie's soundtrack, which mentions the events of the film but is not featured in the movie itself.
 In the cemetery scene following Trash's dance, the band's original version of the song, which is about a 5-year-old girl beaten and raped and murdered by her own family, can be clearly heard playing instead.

 Jewel Shepard had tremendous difficulty with her "Go choke a chicken" line because she didn't know what the phrase meant.
 As a direct result of this, forty-five takes were done before Shepard finally said the line right.

 Linnea Quigley originally danced to the song "Nasty Girl" by Vanity during the filming of her famous cemetery striptease.
 "Nasty Girl" was later replaced by the song "Tonight We'll Make Love Until We Die" by Stacey Swain.